-2012 articling student Annika Friesen on winning team at The Wilson Moot.
+2012 articling student Annika Friesen on winning team at The Wilson Moot

 One of Fillmore Riley’s 2012 articling students, Annika Friesen, earned second place in the Top Factums category at The Wilson Moot 2012.

-Friesen, along with University of Manitoba team members—David Meagher, Jaime Rosin and Brad Findlater—received recognition for their written argument, called a factum.
+Annika, along with University of Manitoba team members—David Meagher, Jaime Rosin and Brad Findlater—received recognition for their written argument, called a factum.

 The Wilson Moot 2012 was held on Friday, February 24 and Saturday, February 25, 2012, at the Federal Court facility in Toronto.